 Soloist in this concerto was Jean-Efflam Bavouzet, a French Pianist, born 1962.
 Bavouzet studied at the Paris Conservatoire.
 He started his career in 1995, in a debut performance with the Orchestre de Paris under Sir Georg Solti.
 Together with Gianandrea Noseda and the BBC Philharmonic, Bavouzet has recorded all five of Sergei Prokofiev’s piano concertos (see the addendum at the bottom).
 One should therefore assume that the two artists form a well-acquainted team.

 Of course, Bavouzet is intimately familiar with this concerto.
-He plays with grippy, though rarely forceful touch, fairly, if not very fast in general, fluent, precise, even elegant, never rushed — too smooth, maybe.
+He plays with grippy, though rarely forceful touch, fairly, if not very fast in general, fluent, precise, even elegant, never rushed.
+Too smooth, maybe.
 His posture remained calm, immersed in his playing, almost ascetic.
 He was not showing any notable facial expression, even in the most virtuosic passages.
-He rarely ever was seeking eye contact with the conductor (let alone the orchestra), leaving the coordination up to the conductor.
+He rarely ever was seeking eye contact with the conductor, let alone the orchestra.
+So, he left the coordination up to the conductor.
 Also here, the big gestures dominated the playing in the orchestra.
 However, Noseda also left room for the lyrical aspects.

 I. Andante — Allegro